Written by Fred Gerendasy

 Cordova, Alaska, is situated 150 miles east of Anchorage on the southeast portion of Prince William Sound.
 Its permanent resident population of roughly 2300 may as much as triple in size during the commercial summer fishing season.
 To the southeast, Seattle is a distant 1300 miles away.

-There are only two ways into Cordova: by ferry boat, and by plane.
-During the summer months there’s as many as 20 hours of sunlight; conversely in the winter, as few as several hours of light.
-It takes a special person to live year-round in Alaska, and like other coastal cities here, commercial fishing is the lifeblood of the community.
+There are only two ways into and out of Cordova since the land bridge washed out: ferry boat and by plane.
+During the summer months there are as many as 20 hours of sunlight; conversely in the winter, only several hours of precious light.
+It takes a special person to live year-round in Alaska and like other coastal cities here, commercial fishing is the lifeblood of the community.

 Bill Webber, Alaskan Commercial Fisherman